Spanish Affair (2014 film): Synopsis

-Rafa has never left his native Seville in Andalusia, until he meets a Basque woman named Amaia, who resists his seduction techniques.
-Against his friends' advice, he follows her to the Basque Country after she stays the night in his house and forgets her purse.
-A series of misunderstandings forces Rafa to impersonate a Basque boasting of a stock featuring eight traditional Basque surnames (Gabilondo, Urdangarín, Zubizarreta, Arguiñano from the father and Igartiburu, Erentxun, Otegi and Clemente from the mother, even though Clemente is not authentically Basque).
+Rafa reluctantly impersonates Antxón as a Basque boasting of a stock featuring eight traditional Basque surnames (Gabilondo, Urdangarín, Zubizarreta, Arguiñano from the father and Igartiburu, Erentxun, Otegi and Clemente from the mother, even though Clemente is not authentically Basque).
 (Note: Referencing popular Basque individuals such as Iñaki Gabilondo, Iñaki Urdangarin, Andoni Zubizarreta, Karlos Arguiñano, Anne Igartiburu, Mikel Erentxun, Arnaldo Otegi and Javier Clemente.)
-He gets more and more entangled in that character in order to please Amaia.
+Merche pretends to be Antxón's mother, Anne, and attempts to genuinely set up Rafa and Amaia despite both of their reservations.
+Rafa is also forced to deal with the Basque rebels who now view him as a leader.
+He attempts to flee multiple times but is continuously prevented by Amaia.